Pumping at Work: A Calm, Practical Guide

 For a typical eight-hour day:

-- An insulated cool bag with two well-frozen ice packs keeps fresh milk safe for the whole day
+- An insulated cool bag with two well-frozen ice packs keeps fresh milk safe for the whole working day

 - If a fridge is available, store milk there in a sealed bottle or bag labelled with your name and the date